paulieguk/LDW-JUN22/Content/Instructions-005.md

 | Runtime | PHP 8.0  |

 - Press **Review and Create**, Followed by **Create**
-- When the deployment is attempted this will generate a large and unslightl error.
+- When the deployment is attempted, this will generate a large and unsightly error.
 But you should notice that within the first few lines it will state this has been IMAGE[**disallowed by policy**](images/image05.jpg)
 - Click the **X** at the top right to close the error.

-- End the Lab and make sure you close both Windows just leaving the orghinal **LDW-Jun22-001: 001 LDW - Azure Cloud** lab running and continue.
+- End the Lab and make sure you close both Windows just leaving the original **LDW-Jun22-001: 001 LDW - Azure Cloud** lab running and continue.

 - [] This completes the activities for Lab 2 please let your instructor know that you have completed Lab 2